 How to Build Your Own Skis or Snowboard: A Guide

 Building your own skis or snowboard is an extremely rewarding project!
-It’s a challenge that takes patience but involves learning new skills, creativity, and science.
-There’s no feeling quite like riding gear you made with your own two hands and you’ll be hooked!
+It’s a challenge that takes patience, creativity, and some applied science.
+There’s no feeling quite like riding gear you made with your own two hands!
 This guide outlines the major steps and explains the tools, equipment and processes I use at Thunderbird Snowsports to design and build high-performance, handmade ski and snowboards.

 There’s a few steps involved: